 In Kaibeto, however, the average commute to work is quite long.
 On average, people spend 41.22 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Kaibeto doesn't have a public transportation system that people use for their commute.
+Kaibeto is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Kaibeto has a very low overall level of education: only 6.59% of people over 25 hold a 4-year college degree or higher.